 You could technically say I moved out of my parent's house at 18 when I went away to college.
 I craved independence and individuality so badly that I promised myself I would never move back #sorrymom.
 I have always been pretty independent but being 100% on your own is a game-changer.
 Keeping up with a whole place isn’t easy.
 Paying real bills and having to pay attention to turning the lights off and that rent is due and that the filters need to be changed and keeping up with a full-time + and... you get my point.
 I pretty much turned into my mom.
 Not that I hadn’t done this before but there was always a “team” of us taking care of these things and just felt more like college living then.

 The most difficult thing was realizing that I was alone in this apartment.
 There was no coming home to my best friends, no morning coffees together, and no 24/7 in-house support system.

 Shout out to these two babes for being such great humans when I needed them the most (love you boos)

-I defineltly think you should live by yourself before you make the jump to live with your SO.
+I definitely think you should live by yourself before you make the jump to live with your SO.
 Learn to be on your own and get comfortable with being alone.
-This was extremly difficult for me at the beginning because I was still dealing with depression and anxiety.
-With time I have learned that taking care of our emotional state is just as important as anything else, when I saw myself in need of help, I got it and I’m damn proud of it.
-Change can be difficult, especially drastic and unplanned change.
-And that’s ok, you will find yourself again when you thought you were lost and you will learn to love the new person you decide to become.
+This was extremely difficult for me at the beginning because I was still dealing with depression and anxiety.
+With time I have learned that taking care of our emotional state is just as important as anything else.
+When I saw myself in need of help, I got it and I’m damn proud of it.
+Change can be difficult, especially drastic and unplanned changes.
+And that’s ok, you will find yourself again when you thought you were lost and you will learn to love the new person you decided to become.